jgerman/advent_of_code_2022/README.md

 I'm sure there's a clever way to do it I missed, but I got the answer.
 Probably could use some optimization and task 1 needs to be re-written to work with task 2 but that should be fairly straight-forward.

+First class functions were the hero today.
+I changed the items from being primitive ints to a list of maps and the bulk of the code didn't need changing.
+Each monkey was defined in terms of the math it did when inspecting and the predicate it used to choose who it throw to and that all just continued to work.